John Moreland: Career

 Moreland played in his first show when he was 13 or 14 years old.
 In the early 2000s during high school, Moreland played in local punk and hardcore bands, including local metalcore Oklahoma band, Thirty Called Arson.

 Moreland put together the Black Gold Band in 2005, and released Endless Oklahoma Sky on Oklahoma City label Little Mafia Records in 2008.
 In 2009, he recorded the follow-up Things I Can't Control at Armstrong Recording in Tulsa with producer and musician Stephen Egerton (Descendents, All).

-Largely self-performed and self-produced, Moreland produces music that is influenced by his Oklahoma roots, music that is "gloriously and joyfully heartbreaking."
+Largely self-performed and self-produced, Moreland produces music that is influenced by his Oklahoma roots.
 Moreland has released a constant stream of records (in 2011 he released two full-length albums and two EPs), saying "I write a lot of songs.
 And I guess I feel like your most recent release kind of represents you."
 Moreland has cited Steve Earle as his "gateway" to folk music.
 He switched genres from hardcore to folk when he heard Earle's song "Rich Man's War".
 His father was also a big Earle fan.
 Other influences were Guy Clark and Townes Van Zandt.

 Moreland runs his own mail order business and ships his own records (packing the records, taking them to the post office himself) because all of his favorite labels (Ebullition Records, Level Plane Records, Dischord Records) used that method.

 In 2015, Moreland released High on Tulsa Heat, his third full-length solo record release.
 It was produced by Moreland and features Jesse Aycock, John Calvin Abney, Chris Foster, Jared Tyler, and Kierston White.
 The album was recorded quickly and informally over the course of a few days in July 2014.
 Moreland used his parents' home in Bixby, Oklahoma, as a studio while they were out of town on vacation.
 A video of the song "Cherokee" was conceived and shot by Joey Kneiser, and features bass player Bingham Barnes.
 Both are from the band Glossary.
 Moreland said the song was inspired by a dream.

 Moreland participates in the Folk Alliance International Conference, a non-profit folk music conference that is held annually in Kansas City, Kansas.
 He participated in fellow singer-songwriter Jason Isbell's 2013 national tour.

 In 2017, Moreland released his seventh album, Big Bad Luv, on 4AD.
 The title is a nod to the book by that name by Larry Brown.
 The record is the first where Moreland recorded with a full band.
 Musicians from the bands Dawes (Griffin and Taylor Goldsmith) and Shovels And Rope (Carrie Ann Hearst and Michael Trent) contributed vocals.

 His fifth solo album, LP5, was released February 7, 2020.
 Produced by Matt Pence of Centro-Matic, it marks his return to the label Thirty Tigers after his previous release via 4AD.

+In 2025, Moreland won the Overall Grand Prize in the 30th Annual USA Songwriting Competition with his song "Visitor", he also won Best Folk Award.